yilei-wu/SupReMix/README.md

 ```

 ## Contact
-If you have any questions, feel free to contact us through email (yilei.wu@u.nus.edu & zijian.dong@u.nus.edu) or Github issues.
+If you have any questions, feel free to contact us through email (yilei.wu@u.nus.edu & zijian.dong@u.nus.edu) or GitHub issues.
 Enjoy!